Devilx86/ImpostorModmenu/README.md

 - Install the apk
 - Accept draw over app permission
 - close app and clear task
-- Tap open app 2 to 3 times, this is because its loading the base address of the game library.
+- Tap the app icon 2 to 3 times, this is because its loading the base address of the game library.
 - If all goes well, you should see the menu now.

 ## Credits